Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Fothergilla gardenii

-Dwarf fothergilla is an ornamental bushy flowering shrub with dense, compact growth.
-The low-growing shrub transforms in spring when white bottlebrush-like flowers appear.
+The dwarf fothergilla is an ornamental bushy flowering shrub with dense, compact growth.
+The low-growing native shrub transforms in spring when white bottlebrush-like flowers appear.
 The spiky shrub flowers have sweet honey scents and appear before the green leaves appear.
 In the fall, dwarf fothergilla becomes a compact shrub of warm yellow, red, and orange hues.

-Dwarf fothergilla grows to between 2 and 3 ft.
+The dwarf fothergilla grows to between 2 and 3 ft.
 (0.6 – 1 m) tall.
-The short flowering shrub grows best in shrub borders, compact gardens, along foundations, or to line a path or driveway.
+The short-flowering shrub grows best in shrub borders, compact gardens, along foundations, or to line a path or driveway.
 This slow-growing small shrub thrives in zones 5 to 8.

 Another common name for dwarf fothergilla (Fothergilla gardenii) is dwarf witch alder.